October 19, 1945

 He won three Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series, two Screen Actors Guild Awards for Outstanding Performance by a Male Actor in a Comedy Series and the Golden Globe Award for Best Actor – Television Series Musical or Comedy for his role as Dick Solomon in NBC sitcom 3rd Rock from the Sun (1996-2001).

-He won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role as Arthur Mitchell in Showtime crime drama television series Dexter (2009).
+He won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role as Arthur Mitchell in Showtime crime drama series Dexter (2009).

-He won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series and was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role as Winston Churchill in Netflix historical drama television series The Crown (2016-2019).
+He won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series and was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role as Winston Churchill in Netflix historical drama series The Crown (2016-2019).

 He was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his role as Elias Birchard "E.B."
-Jonathan in HBO drama television series Perry Mason (2020).
+Jonathan in HBO drama series Perry Mason (2020).

 He voiced Percy the White Rabbit in ABC fantasy drama series Once Upon a Time in Wonderland (2013-2014).